Wartime sexual violence: Early modern Europe

 Emmerich van Vattel emerged as an influential figure when he pleaded for the immunity of civilians against the ravages of war, considering men and women civilians as non-combatants.

-In the late 18th century and 19th century, treaties and war codes started to include vague provisions for the protection of women: The Treaty of Amity and Commerce (1785) specified that in case of war "women and children.... shall not be molested in their persons".
+In the late 18th century and 19th century, treaties and war codes started to include vague provisions for the protection of women: The Treaty of Amity and Commerce (1785) specified that in case of war "women and children ... shall not be molested in their persons".
 Article 20 of the Order No. 20 (1847), a supplement to the US Rules and Articles of war, listed the following as severely punishable "Assassination, murder, malicious stabbing or maiming, rape".
-The Declaration of Brussels (1874) stated that the "honours and rights of the family.... should be respected" (article 38).
+The Declaration of Brussels (1874) stated that the "honours and rights of the family ... should be respected" (article 38).

 In the 19th century, the treatment of soldiers, prisoners, the wounded, and civilians improved when core elements of the laws of war were put in place by nations who were signatories to treaties.
 However, while the customs of war mandated more humane treatment of soldiers and civilians, new weapons and advanced technology increased destruction and altered the methods of war.

 The Lieber Code (1863) was the first codification of the international customary laws of land war and an important step towards humanitarian law.
-The Lieber Code emphasized protection of civilians and stated that "all rape... [is] prohibited under the penalty of death", which was the first prohibition of rape in customary humanitarian law.
+The Lieber Code emphasized protection of civilians and stated that "all rape ... [is] prohibited under the penalty of death", which was the first prohibition of rape in customary humanitarian law.

 20th century

 During the 20th century, international legal procedures attempted to prevent and prosecute perpetrators of war rape.
 Similarly, individual states developed laws pertaining to war rape's victims and perpetrators.

-The prohibition of rape was excluded from the grave breaches spelled out in the Geneva Conventions and was deliberately left vague by the Hague Conventions.
-Article 46 of the Hague Conventions of 1899 and 1907 regarding Land Warfare required only that "[f]amily honour and rights [and] the lives of persons... must be respected" by the occupying powers.
+The prohibition of rape was excluded from the Geneva Conventions and was deliberately left vague by the Hague Conventions.
+Article 46 of the Hague Conventions of 1899 and 1907 regarding Land Warfare required only that "[f]amily honour and rights [and] the lives of persons ... must be respected" by the occupying powers.

 After World War I, the Commission of Responsibilities, set up in 1919 to examine the atrocities committed by the German Empire and the other Central Powers during the war, found substantial evidence of sexual violence and subsequently included rape and forced prostitution among the violations of the laws and customs of war.
 Efforts to prosecute failed.